Actively Recruiting

 - Child has growth hormone deficiency

-- Child has medical conditions limiting physical activity participation such as cardiovascular, neurological, or musculoskeletal disorders
+- Child has medical conditions limiting physical activity, including cardiovascular, neurological, or musculoskeletal disorders

 AI-Screening